sidhq/SID/examples/sid-starter/README.md

 # SID Starter App - Documentation

 The SID Starter App is a starter project for integrating SID into your AI application.
-This application uses the OAuth 2.0 Authorization Code Flow to authenticate users, obtain access tokens, and make authenticated requests to the SID API endpoint for personalized data.
+This application uses the OAuth 2.0 Authorization Code Flow to authenticate users, obtain access tokens, and make authenticated requests to the SID API endpoint to retrieve personalized context for your LLM app.

 ## Important Components